 14 Data Cleaning

-Data cleaning in the research project life cycle
+Data cleaning in the research project life cycle.

-Figure 14.1: Data cleaning in the research project life cycle
+Figure 14.1: Data cleaning in the research project life cycle.

-What is most important to emphasize here is that data cleaning needs to happen every wave of data collection.
+Even with the most well-designed data collection and capture efforts, data still require at least some additional processing before it is in a format that you will feel confident in sharing.
+What is done in the data processing, or data cleaning phase, will largely depend on the planned transformations for your data, as well as the level of quality assurance and control processes implemented during collection and capture.
+In this chapter we will review some standard data cleaning steps that should be considered for every education research project.
+What is important to emphasize here, is that if you are collecting longitudinal data, data cleaning needs to happen every wave of data collection (see Figure 14.1).
 Once a wave of data has been collected and captured and the raw data has been stored, your data cleaning process should begin.
-In a best case scenario, the data cleaning is wrapped up before your next wave of data collection.
+In a best-case scenario, the data cleaning is wrapped up before your next wave of data collection.
 Cleaning data each wave, as opposed to waiting until the end of your project, has two large benefits.

-1. Allows you to catch errors early on and fix them
+1. Allows you to catch errors early on and fix them.

 • While cleaning your data you may find that all data is missing unexpectedly for one of your variables, or that values are incorrectly coded, or that you forgot to restrict the input type.
 If you are cleaning data each wave, you are able to then correct any errors in your instrument in order to collect better data next round.

-2. Data is ready when you need it
+2. Data is ready when you need it.

 • Proposal, report, and publication deadlines come up fast.
-As various needs arise, rather than having to first take time to clean your data, or waiting for someone on your team to clean it, data will always be cleaned and available for use because it is cleaned on a regularly occurring schedule.
+As various needs arise, rather than having to first take time to clean your data, or waiting for someone on your team to clean it, data will always be available for use because it is cleaned on a regularly occurring schedule.

 14.1 Data cleaning for data sharing